 For students wanting to perfect their Mandarin skills while studying abroad in China, you will inevitably have to make a decision about which city you prefer to call "home" for your semester away.
 Most international students opt to head to one of China's largest cities: the political capital, Beijing, or the financial capital, Shanghai.

 People who have spent time in both cities have experienced differences that could not be more obvious.
 Whether we are talking about the city itself, its looks and atmosphere, or the people and their lifestyles, you will soon find things are not the same.
 Even the accents of the local people are different - in Beijing, you will find more speakers of er hua, or the nation's standard dialect.
-The southern accent found in Shanghai is much different, so you will find less opportunities to practice your Mandarin outside of the classroom.
+The southern accent found in Shanghai is much different, so you will find fewer opportunities to practice your Mandarin outside of the classroom.

 Population, Climate, and Location